Lincoln Center Freedom Walk

-The event, appropriately, begins at the site of the old Lincoln High School and ends at the George Bush Presidential Library and Conference Center.
-There, storytellers, exhibits and games help celebrate one of the most important dates in both Texas and U.S. history.
+The event appropriately begins at the site of College Station’s old Lincoln High School and ends at the George Bush Presidential Library and Conference Center.
+There, storytellers, exhibits, and games help celebrate one of the most important dates in both Texas and U.S. history.

 Juneteenth is a celebration of emancipation, a journey which still continues.

-“Freedom” for blacks in America took much longer.
+“Freedom” for blacks in America was a much longer journey.

-One of the key differences which ultimately drove America into Civil War was the question of slavery.
-The north, with most of the nation’s industrialized resources, favored the abolishment of slavery on moral, political and economic grounds.
-The south’s agricultural economy revolved around slave labor.
+One of the key issues which ultimately drove America into Civil War was the question of slavery.
+The North, with most of the nation’s industrialized resources, favored the abolishment of slavery on moral, political, and economic grounds.
+The South’s agricultural economy revolved around slave labor.

 Eighteen months after America’s union split, President Abraham Lincoln issued the Emancipation Proclamation which declared that all enslaved persons within the Confederate States of America be freed.
 The move, with an effective date of January 1, 1863, was a tactical one on the part of Lincoln.
-With it, his gauntlet was thrown down as he formally addressed the principal issue which had led to the nation’s division.
+With it, the gauntlet was thrown down as the president took a firm stand on the principal issue which had led to the nation’s divide.